 Physical Activity

-The school department will regularly provide all student developmentally appropriate opportunities for physical activity through physical education classes, recess periods for K-8 students, and extracurricular activities (clubs, intramural and interscholastic athletics).
+The school department will regularly provide all students with developmentally appropriate opportunities for physical activity through physical education classes, recess periods for K-8 students, and extracurricular activities (clubs, intramural and interscholastic athletics).
 School programs are intended to build and maintain physical fitness and to promote healthy lifestyles.

 Goals for Physical Activity: